kerimsertturk/kerimsertturk.github.io/_posts/2020-03-16-ml-gans-fake-detection.md

 </div>

 ### DeepFake Detection
 Deep learning-generated images made by GAN models are particularly challenging to detect [3].
 There has been a lot of work in this field.
 There has even been some physilogical methods.
 For instance researchers observed that people in Deepfake videos blink significantly less than real ones [5], hence developed algorithms that tracked blinking frequency.
 Yang et al. [8] used the inconsistency in head pose to detect fake videos.
+Other detection agorithms approached the problem from the computer vision aspect.
 Xuan et al. [4] used an image preprocessing step, to remove low level high frequency clues of GAN images.
 This increases the pixel level statistical similarity between real images and fake images and makes the classifier learn more intrinsic and meaningful features.

 Of course deep CNN models were used to detect deepfakes.
 The main idea was that since Deepfake generators alter the pixels around the face area, there would be pixel-level inconsistencies between the face and the surrounding context.
 Deep networks such as ResNet50, VGG16 and ResNet 152 were used to detect such inconsistency [3].
-Authors of MesoNet [6] report an average detection rate of 98% for Deepfake videos.
-There is an entire list of all the successful detection methods so far in the paper written by Nguyen et al.[3]
+Authors of MesoNet [6] reported an average detection rate of 98% for Deepfake videos with CNN-based detection methods.
+There is an entire list of all the successful detection methods in the paper written by Nguyen et al.[3]

 ### Fooling the Detectors
 In essence, Deepfake detectors look at the person's face and pass it into a CNN which classifies the images by detecting visual clues unique to Deepfakes.
 However, a recent paper (in pre-print) has demonstrated that it is possible to generate adversarial samples that can fool such detectors [7].
 Adversarial examples are intentionally designed inputs into a machine learning model that cause the model to makes a mistake [7].
 The main idea is to change visuals such that detectors classify them as real while, in fact, they are fake.
 Their methods consist primarily of transformations such as Gaussian Blur and noise addition.